shakisha/ajaxsystem-remote-gpio/README.md

 My idea was inspired by another project which i followed on https://github.com/romor/blind-control so the idea is to use the GPIO interface of a Raspberry PI to manually press arm or disarm on the remote and connect some module that will listen to iOS or Android geolocation (or remote call).

-08/08/2022 - I have accomplished the task.
+STEPS:
 First of all you have to solder arm and disarm button from a spacecontrol, and plug it on raspberry gpio 17 and 27.
 Then you can remove spacecontrol battery and solder + and - and connect to 3,3v and gnd of raspberry.
+(so at the end you should have 4 solder points from remote to the raspberry pi)

 The arm and disarm script are contained in this repository.